-3.2 Linear programming
+3.2 Linear Programming

 We now turn to the classic optimization problem called linear programming.
-Our treatment is necessarily brief; see, e.g., Chapter 21 in [Kre93] for a good introduction to the subject, or the Linear Programming $FAQ^4$ for a comprehensive list of references.
-For the computational complexity of linear programming, see e.g. [MSW96]; briefly, common algorithms such as Simplex tend to be useful in practice although they have worst-case exponential complexity, but more sophisticated algorithms achieve lower complexity.
+We only describe it briefly; see, e.g., Chapter 21 in [Kre93] for a good introduction to the subject, or the Linear Programming FAQ3 for a comprehensive list of references.
+For the computational complexity of linear programming, see e.g. [MSW96]; briefly, common algorithms such as Simplex tend to be useful in practice although they have worst-case exponential complexity, but more sophisticated algorithms such as Karmarkar's algorithm [Kar84] achieve lower complexity.

-&lt;sup>3 With the restriction that the supports of all full clauses sum up to 1; but this gives only a scaling factor.
+$^{^2}$ With the restriction that the supports of all full clauses sum up to 1; but this gives only a scaling factor.